FIRST THINGS FIRST - WHAT YOU'LL NEED

 - A Hive - Your bees will need a home, and there are many types to chose from.
 We recommend a Langstroth Hive.
 Made of wood, this timeless design is a favorite in North America.

 - Bees - Pre-order them around January for spring delivery.
 We recommend Carniolan Bees.
 They're known for their great gathering zeal.
 Carniolan Bees overwinter well so they take advantage of early nectar flow, producing honey early in the season.
 Carniolans are exceptionally gentle and easier to work with than other, more aggressive breeds.
-This is important because you may wish to raise your honeybees in close vicinity to neighbors, where aggressive bees could cause trouble if they swarm.
+This is important because you may wish to raise your honeybees in close vicinity to neighbors.

 YOU'RE FULLY EQUIPPED.
 NOW WHAT?